dxw/playbook/playbook.md

 At dxw digital, we value people and want them to feel free to be themselves.

-We embrace each other's differences, in gender, religion, beliefs, ethnicity, disability, age, sexual orientation, self-identification, neurotype, nationality, and identity.
+We embrace each other's differences, in gender, religion, beliefs, ethnicity, disability, age, sexual orientation, neurotype, nationality, and identity.
 We are diverse - like the people we build, design, and create for.